MexicaNFT/Live-NFT-Marketplace/README.md

+#NOTE: This repo is for reference only and is considered Legacy for MexicaNFT.
+It is therefore archived.

 # Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.